balcortex/100_days_code_web_development/README.md

 ## Day 088 - 2023/12/01

 Today I finished the `Rock, paper, scissors` project by adding CSS code.
 I mainly used flexbox to center the divs and buttons.

+## Day 089 - 2023/12/05

+Today I started a new project, a simple webpage that allows the creation of a shopping list.
+On the first day, I worked on the UI and the logic of the adding process.